bertomartin/git-recipes/assets/outline.md

     - Summarizing working copy changes
     * Reviewing changes in your working tree
 * Browsing the project history
-    * Find out who made a change in a file
+    - Find out who made a change in a file
+    - Find out who removed a line
+    - Searching commit messages
+    * Find out changes that are in one branch but not another
     * Listing project committers
     * Seeing all branches in a graph
     * Find out which branches a commit is in
-    * Find out changes that are in one branch but not another
-    * Searching commit messages
-    * Searching commits with change
     * Reviewing recent actions on your local repository
 * Dealing with branches
     * Moving a single commit from one branch to another